 Still, these young voters weren’t necessarily motivated by the BJP’s conservative Hinduism.
 Many Indian youth may have been more attracted to Modi’s success as chief minister of Gujarat, where smooth roads, modern factories, and lavish foreign investment made the western province a symbol of prosperity.
 72% of young Indians in Pew’s pre-election poll indicated that they craved a change from Modi’s predecessor, the former economist Manmohan Singh of the Congress party, who presided over a period of economic stagnation.

 Economic threats to young Indians are real and frightening.
 Inflation is starting to slow down but remains high, unemployment is rampant, and the economy has generally not favored young Indians.
-Indian youth are going to college at higher levels than ever but often find themselves unable to translate their degrees into jobs.“Moral policing is mostly about defending traditional control over women and not so much about public decency.”
+Indian youth are going to college at higher levels than ever but often find themselves unable to translate their degrees into jobs.

 The debate over engaging in public displays of affection is also occurring amid growing awareness of sexual assault against women in India, a problem exacerbated in part by the longstanding marginalization of women in Indian society.
 A recent editorial in India’s Economic Times newspaper argued that the moral policing that Kiss of Love protesters are opposing has similar roots, including “the age-old social norm that women’s sexuality should be controlled, that their morals are not secure in their own hands and should be left in the care of others, particularly men. … Moral policing is mostly about defending traditional control over women and not so much about public decency, whose limits change over time.”
 Kissing could be both a blessing and a curse for India’s women: Some have used the Kiss of Love protests to demand gender equality, but the demonstrations have also reportedly elicited online rape threats.